softkdev/video-recorder-personal/README.md

 ---

-This hook is created using [create-react-hook](https://github.com/hermanya/create-react-hook).
+This hook is package using [create-react-hook](https://github.com/hermanya/create-react-hook).